ckhawks/visa-component-suggester/README.md

 ## Approach & Technical
 - I wanted to design my user experience to be as concise and to-the-point as possible.
 I am trying to give the user cognitive space to be imaginative with what they would like to build by reducing the amount of decisions they have to make and the visual load.
-- I decided to buid my project using React/Next.js, as I am most comfortable here.
+- I decided to build my project using React/Next.js, as I am most comfortable here.
 This allows me to use Next.js' API routes bundled alongside my project, and deploy easily to Vercel.
 - I use SCSS modules to bundle styles alongside my components.
 - I wrote the API handler into the Next.js project using the App Router.